cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/report/project-faq.md

 There are very view posts in Piazza, typically much less than 10 per week.
-If you were taking a live class I am sure you get also 10+ tips and comments form the instructors.
-Piazza is a mechanism fo use to communicate to the entire class as this class is an online class.
+If you were taking a live class I am sure you get also 10+ tips and comments from the instructors.
+Piazza is a mechanism for us to communicate to the entire online class.

 Use piazza to discuss things.
 You can also use it to discuss issues in your projects with other class mates openly.